OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

         # Seconds a mapping file remain untouched until the next regeneration
         :mapping_timeout: 300

-        # Name of the mapping file in OpenNebula var diretory
+        # Name of the mapping file in OpenNebula var directory
         :mapping_filename: server1.yaml

         # Key from the OpenNebula template to map to an AD group